Perplexity AI: Search API

 Perplexity's Search API provides AI developers with programmatic access to the company's search infrastructure.
-The release in September 2025 includes a software development kit, an open-source evaluation framework called search_evals, and documentation detailing the API's design and optimization.

 Shopping hub

-Perplexity's Shopping Hub launched in November 2024 with backing by Amazon and Nvidia.
-It is an online shopping platform that includes AI-generated product recommendations and enables users to purchase products directly through Perplexity's interface.
+Perplexity's Shopping Hub is an online shopping platform that generates product recommendations and enables users to purchase products directly through Perplexity's interface.
+It was launched in November 2024 with backing by Amazon and Nvidia.

 Finance

-In October 2024, Perplexity AI introduced new finance-related features, including looking up stock prices and company earnings data.
-The tool provides real-time stock quotes and price tracking, industry peer comparisons and basic financial analysis tools.
-The platform sources its financial data from Financial Modeling Prep.
+In October 2024, Perplexity AI launched new finance-focused features, such as software that tracks stock prices and company earnings data, and basic financial analysis tools.
+The platform sources its financial data from Financial Modelling Prep.

 Assistant

-In January 2025, Perplexity launched the Perplexity Assistant, an AI-powered tool designed to enhance the functionality of its search engine.
-It can perform tasks across multiple apps, such as hailing a ride or searching for a song, and is capable of maintaining context across actions.
-The assistant is also multi-modal, meaning it can use a phone's camera to provide answers about the user's surroundings or on-screen content.
-Perplexity has acknowledged that the assistant is still in development and may not always function as expected.
+In January 2025, Perplexity launched the Perplexity Assistant, an AI tool designed to improve its search engine's functionality.
+It can perform tasks such as using a rideshare app or searching for a song, and can maintain context across actions.
+The assistant can use a phone's camera to attempt to provide answers about the user's surroundings or on-screen content.
+Perplexity has said that the assistant is still in development and may not always function as expected.
 For instance, certain features, such as summarizing unread emails or upcoming calendar events, require users to enable a workaround based on notifications.

 Comet

 In July 2025, Perplexity launched Comet, an AI browser based on Chromium.
-Initially, access to the browser was limited to users subscribed to the highest, most expensive subscription tier, with broader availability expected over time.
+Initially, access to the browser was limited to users subscribed to the most expensive subscription tier.
 The browser was later released for free download in October 2025.
-A key feature of the browser is the integration of the Perplexity search engine, which enables users to perform a variety of tasks such as generating article summaries, describing an image, conducting research about a topic and composing emails.
+The browser integrates the Perplexity search engine.